gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-09-adding-your-own-multi-channel-audio-to-music-app.md

 Thanks to [a post on the QuadrophonicQuad forum](https://www.quadraphonicquad.com/forums/threads/ripping-in-surround-for-apple-tv.33931/post-699285) we know that we need to limit the bitrate to 256kb/s for it to be uploaded unmodified to our Cloud Library and sync to all our devices.

+## Quality

 You might think a multi-channel audio file with a total bitrate this low is a waste of time, and for home listening you'd be quite right.
 But for portable listening I think it's fine.
 My reasoning is that because the channels are encoded individually they're much less busy than a stereo mix so they don't need as much bitrate to reach good enough quality as a stereo mix does.
+Plus we're also reducing other aspects of the sound that reduces the bitrate requirement.
 When I'm out walking I'd quite like the spatial/surround effects and am not too concerned about having the most high fidelity source.
 It's a bit like listening to a Walkman versus a home hi-fi system.
 Don't knock it until you've tried it!
 YMMV.

 ----

-## ffmpeg
+## ffmpeg (single file)

 There are many GUI tools that you might use to do this but I've chose to use ffmpeg on the command line.
 Feel free to adapt these settings to your tool of choice.
 The most important property is the 256kb/s bitrate, as mentioned earlier.